shadow-1310/obsedian_notes/5-Longest Palindromic Substring.md

 		- count number of character in the substring and if it is more than max_len then update max_len
 - for even number of characters
 <code>left = i, right = i+1</code>
+- remember how to initialize for odd and even strings
 #### mistakes
 - if you are doing by using count variable, then initialize count as 0 in starting of odd numbers loop and count as 1 for even number loop
 - increment count by 2 each time condition is met both for odd and even loop.